Common Chain Saw Injuries & How To Avoid Them

 - Always wear saw chaps.

-- Make sure the chain brake is working.
+- Make sure the chain brake and trigger lock are working properly.

 - Wear gloves while operating, filing up, handling or changing the chain.

 - Adjust the saw so that the chain is stopped when the saw is idling.

 - Stop the motor when carrying the saw for any distance.